Caring.com

 Skilled Nursing Facilities

-Skilled Nursing Facilities provide long-term care for people who can’t care for themselves, and some specialize in providing help for older adults struggling with substance abuse.
-These nursing homes provide similar in-house treatment as rehabilitation facilities, as well as personal care and other assistance often required by seniors.
+Skilled Nursing Facilities (SNF) provide long-term care for people who can’t care for themselves.
+Some SNFs specialize in providing help for older adults struggling with substance use, offering similar treatments as rehabilitation facilities, as well as personal care and other assistance.
 However, these specialized facilities can be difficult to find.
-Regular skilled nursing care is also an option, but it’s unlikely to offer specific substance abuse treatment.
+Regular skilled nursing care is also an option, but it’s unlikely to offer specific substance use treatment.

 Medicare Coverage

-Medicare Part A may cover nursing home care for a limited time, as long as all the conditions are met.
+Medicare Part A may cover nursing home care for up to 100 days per benefit period, as long as all requirements are met.
 Medicare Advantage plans may have broader coverage.
 Long-term stays in skilled nursing facilities are also covered by Medicaid.

 Eligibility Requirements